jundalisay/superb/content/en/research/confucius/analects/chapter-10c.md

 Well then, give me in the latter part of spring dressed in full spring-tide attire�in company with five or six young fellows of 20*, or six or seven lads under that age, to do the ablutions in the I stream, enjoy a breeze in the rain-dance**,  and finish up with songs on the road home.
 {{< /r >}}

 > *Lit., capped ones.
-At twenty they underwent the ceremony of capping, and were considered men.
+At 20 they underwent the ceremony of capping, and were considered men.

 > **I.e., before the altars, where offerings were placed with prayer for rain.
 A religious dance.]